iyagicom/FileIyagi/README.md

 ---

 ## 📋 Changelog

+### v1.52.0 (2026-07-17)
+- **3/4-pane multi-panel mode** — chain split: the 2nd panel's ◫ button opens a 3rd pane, the 3rd panel's opens a 4th; splitter ratios and pane paths saved per pane count; portal save dialogs, font shortcuts, bookmark sync and the rest all work in the extra panes
+- **Enlarge active pane option** — Settings → "Multi-pane"; in 3/4-pane mode the focused pane grows to 1.5× the others (off by default)
+- **Ctrl+S window sizing** — the size cycle scales with the pane count in 3/4-pane mode (clamped to the screen)
+- **Fixed panes growing while typing** — the status bar's type-ahead hint text was pushing up the pane's minimum width

+### v1.51.0 (2026-07-17)
+- **Thumbnail view for search results** — fixed files disappearing (folders only) when switching to thumbnail view during a search; search results now follow the view mode, with folder names as full-width group headers and file thumbnails beneath
+- **Search result operations hardened** — copy (Ctrl+C) / move / delete / rename (F2) / preview (F11) / context menu / double-click open / drag all work on search results in thumbnail view; deleting search results prunes empty folder headers; tag view (#) supported too

+### v1.50.0 (2026-07-17)
+- **Copy/move/delete overhaul** — fixed multi-second "not responding" freezes when moving large files across drives (F6) or permanently deleting (Shift+Del); triple-guarded against infinite copying when a folder is accidentally moved into its own subfolder; in-place copies now get an automatic new name, canceled copies clean up incomplete files, and file permissions are preserved on copy; Ctrl+Z undo now covers fast moves too
+- **Fixed silently-canceled saves (Chrome, etc.)** — the file picker no longer cancels a save when the target file doesn't exist yet
+- **Win+E reworked** — Windows 11's shell was blocking Win+E outright; now handled via a low-level keyboard hook — brings FileIyagi to the front if it's running, otherwise opens Explorer as usual
+- **Mouse/keyboard "File Explorer" key** — now opens a new FileIyagi window
+- **More reliable default file manager registration** — fixed other apps stealing the registered name, and a timeout that made Chrome's save dialog fall back to the system picker
+- **Settings improvements** — icon theme and folder color options, an open-source license viewer in About, settings window reorganized into Settings / Shortcuts / Help tabs
+- **Search & type-ahead** — wildcard (`*`, `?`) support in search, Space now cycles to the next type-ahead match

+### v1.48.8 (2026-07-08)
+- **Basket** — collect files from multiple folders (right-click → "Add to Basket" or `Alt+B`), then compress / copy / move / delete them all at once from the 🧺 status-bar popup; multi-folder compression produces a flat archive; items removed from disk are pruned automatically
+- **Shortcut in drop menu** — dropping a single file/folder now offers "Shortcut" (symbolic link) after Copy / Move, in both left- and right-button drag menus
+- **Search fixes** — Properties / Rename / F3 / F4 / Ctrl+D / paste target on a search result no longer act on the wrong file (tree-index bug); files opened from search results are now added to the Recent list; the status bar keeps a bold green "Search complete: N results" message with the accurate count; deleting from search results removes the rows immediately

+### v1.48.5 (2026-07-05)
+- **Connect to Server (Windows)** — full parity with the existing Linux feature: SMB/Samba shares and WebDAV (HTTP/HTTPS) connect as native Windows UNC paths; SFTP (vendored libssh2, WinCNG backend) and FTP (hand-rolled client — Qt6 dropped `QFtp`) browse through a dedicated virtual view
+- **SFTP/FTP files reach parity with local files** — F3 (view) and F4 (edit, with automatic upload-back on save) now work on remote files instead of doing nothing; right-click to download to a chosen folder, or straight to the other panel in dual-pane mode; right-click to upload the other panel's selected file(s) without a dialog

 ### v1.47.11 (2026-07-05)
 - **Complete 12-language UI** — all 682 UI strings professionally re-translated for 10 languages (German, Spanish, French, Indonesian, Portuguese, Russian, Turkish, Vietnamese + new: **Japanese, Chinese**); Korean also completed (311 previously missing strings, including the entire Settings dialog).
 New `tools/gpt_translate.py` export/import pipeline with placeholder validation replaces raw machine translation